uselagoon/lagoon/docs/using_lagoon/drupal/services/varnish.md

 ### Varnish on Drupal behind the scenes

 If you come from other Drupal hosters or did for a Drupal 8 & Varnish tutorial before you might realized that there are a couple of changes in the Lagoon Drupal Varnish tutorial.
-Let's adress them:
+Let's address them:

 #### Usage of `Varnish Bundled Purger` instead of `Varnish Purger`